 Inspect tags on the control panels to determine how long they have been there, whether they are consistent with the tagout log, and what the impact is on plant safety.
 Where it is observed that out-of-service equipment is present, determine if compensatory measures are appropriate and adequate.

 Review the licensee's jumper/bypass log to determine whether there are conflicts with license and procedure requirements, and confirm that safety evaluations have been performed, if required.
-Determine whether the licensee is actively pursuing corrective action for conditions requiring confirm that jumpers/bypasses have been installed and removed properly.
+Determine whether the licensee is actively pursuing corrective action for conditions requiring jumpers and confirm that jumpers/bypasses have been installed and removed properly.
 When the use of jumpers or lifted leads results in inoperability of IROFS or other safety or safeguards systems, determine whether appropriate compensatory actions have been implemented.

 Determine the operability of sensors that are IROFS that provide input to alarms or actuators, observe the sensor’s current calibration, and check that the required number of channels are operable.
 Examples include in-line monitors,